 This process will require you to work closely with your chosen provider to ensure that implementation goes smoothly.
 For best results, run some test transactions to get staff familiar with the new set-up and ensure that all of the moving parts i.e. scanner, POS, and payment processor are all working correctly.

-In the same way that regular checkouts need to offer a range of payment options, your self-checkout machines need to offer customers a personalized and efficient service.
-Today’s customers expect to choose from payment methods including cash, debit/credit cards, and contactless payments.
+Today’s customers expect to choose from payment methods including cash, credit/debit cards, and digital wallets (Apple Pay, Google Pay).
+The payment terminals must support various form factors, including chip-and-PIN and contactless (NFC) transactions.
 The more restrictions placed on the systems, the less convenient and appealing self-checkout becomes for customers.

 Ease of use is one of the most important considerations when it comes to choosing and implementing a self-checkout.
 If congestion and long queues are currently a problem at your storefront, it’s only going to worsen if your self-checkout process is confusing or difficult to follow.